How to create a custom WordPress page template

 - A template for single post pages

 Why you will need a custom WordPress template for regular pages

 A template is easy to ensure similar pages follow the same structure.
 Instead of creating the layout for each page individually you can just create the template once and assign it to whatever pages you like.
 Those pages will then follow the template.

 Let’s imagine an example.
 On a cooking website you might have many pages with cooking tips such as “How to make the perfect pasta”, “How to cook eggs” and so on.

 I have an ebook on cooking which I want to display on all of these pages.
 Instead of editing each page with the same content (which would take a lot of time) I can just create a template once and assign the template to the pages.
 That way each page will contain a call to action to download my ebook.

 On both of the pages above you can see my call-to-action on the right hand side.
 That’s because I’ve assigned the same template to both pages.

 The two ways you can create a custom WordPress page template

 There are two ways you can create your custom WordPress page template:

 - The hard way.
 Themes automatically provide the PHP files that define templates in WordPress.
-When you create a custom post type (such as recipes) then you will need to either edit these PHP fields or create new ones to make sure your website displays your posts.
+When you create a custom post type (such as recipes), you will need to either edit these PHP fields or create new ones to ensure your website displays your posts.